jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 participation, broad diversity of interests among consensus participants, and a measure of accountability for submitting deceptive updates.

-This document specifies the structure of the delegation tree and its interface with a consensus protocol implementation.
+This document specifies the structure for authenticated mapping management and its interface with a consensus protocol implementation.

 # Structure